M1K3Y41/Project-2/README.md

 Node.js: Version 12 or later
 No additional libraries are required (uses Node.js built-in https module).
 Setup Instructions
 Ensure you have Node.js installed.
-You can download it here.
 Copy the script and save it as crypto_stats.js using any text editor (e.g., Notepad).
-Open a terminal, navigate to the directory containing the script, and run: bash
+Open a terminal, navigate to the directory containing the script, and run: node crypto_stats.js
-Copy code
-node crypto_stats.js
 Example Output
-plaintext
-Copy code

 Response fetched successfully.

 --- Global Cryptocurrency Statistics ---